Creating the ultimate tech stack for your business is one of the biggest challenges for SaaS businesses in 2023.

 You need to attract your ideal customer profile to start with your product-led sales funnel, after all.

-When it comes to email marketing, MailChimp is easily one of the best on the market.
+When it comes to email marketing, GetResponse is easily one of the best on the market.

-To reach out to prospective customers with MailChimp you get to use cool integrations, MailChimp partner opportunities, and tons of main and additional features your marketers AND your sales reps can use.
+To reach out to prospective customers with GetResponse, you get to use cool integrations, GetResponse partner opportunities, and tons of main and additional features your marketers AND your sales reps can use.

-The best part and the reason why MailChimp is still such a hit is probably the pricing.
-MailChimp is one of the greatest examples of product-led growth with its freemium plan and the other plans are still fairly affordable, ranging from $11 to $17, with the premium plan being $299.
+The best part and the reason why GetResponse is still such a hit is probably the pricing.
+It is one of the greatest examples of product-led growth with its freemium plan, and the other plans are still fairly affordable, starting from $15.58, with the most expensive plan being $97.58.

 What’s a good alternative?

-HubSpot Marketing Hub, with its email marketing option, is a fairly good alternative to MailChimp, especially if you opted for Hubspot as your main sales&CRM solution.
+HubSpot Marketing Hub and Mailchimp, with their email marketing options, are fairly good alternatives to GetResponse, especially if you opted for HubSpot as your main sales&CRM solution.

 4- Intercom – Engagement & Customer Support